 - 1. Any repeated offense of Level III, or a new violation while being disciplined for a Level III offense. - 2.
 Repeated acts of disobedience or disorderly behavior, which may prove to be detrimental to the school, harmful to health and safety, or inhibiting to the rights of others. - 3.
-Blatant disrespect towards school personnel or refusing to comply with lawful requests or directions (i.e. insubordination) of school personnel. - 4.
-Threats, oral or written, including on campus social media, to do bodily harm to teachers or staff, or to the property of another.
+Blatant disrespect towards school personnel or refusing to comply with lawful requests or directions (i.e. insubordination) of school personnel.

-- 5. Sever inappropriate use of social media if the material results in a substantial disruption of the educational process and causes a sever disruption to the operation of the campus or school district. - 6.
+- 4. Threats or hate language, oral or written, including on social media, to do bodily harm to teachers or staff, or to the property of another. - 5.
+Severe inappropriate use of social media if the material results in a substantial disruption of the educational process and causes a severe disruption to the operation of the campus or school district. - 6.
 Interfering with school authorities or school programs and extra-curricular events through trespassing, food fights, or other riotous activities. - 7.
 Fighting, which is defined as physical conflict between two or more individuals.
-When students are disciplined for fighting, self-defense will be consider by the campus administration prior to making a disciplinary decision. - 8.
-Stealing, robbery, extortion, gambling, or arson, - 9.
-Use of profane, obscene, indecent, immoral, or offensive language and/or gestures directed toward school personnel. - 10.
+When students are disciplined for fighting, self-defense will be considered by the campus administration prior to making a disciplinary decision. - 8.
+Stealing, robbery, extortion, gambling, or arson. - 9.
+Use of profane, obscene, indecent, immoral, offensive or hate language or gestures directed toward school personnel in any form. - 10.
 Failure to comply with assigned disciplinary consequences.
 Example: Failure to attend ISS or Saturday School. - 11.
 Possessing a device, object, or substance that could cause bodily harm to individuals in any school setting. - 12.
 Failure to report to school personnel the knowledge of an event, device, object, or substance that could cause bodily harm to individuals in any school setting. - 13.
 Possession, use, or distribution of any substance represented (example; look-alike drugs), to be a drug or alcohol. - 14.
-Repeated violation of possession or use of tobacco or tobacco free products (including snuff, dissoluble tobacco, or electronic cigarettes). - 15.
+Repeated violation of possession or use of nicotine vapes, electronic cigarettes, tobacco or tobacco free products (including snuff and dissoluble tobacco). - 15.
 Possession, use, or distribution of any substance, which could be used as a recreational drug. - 16.
-Indecent exposure, sexual misconduct, sexting, and/or sexual harassment. - 17.
+Indecent exposure, sexual misconduct, sexting, or sexual harassment. - 17.
 Hazing. - 18.
-Gang-related/hate crime behavior or activity, or gang membership. - 19.
+Gang-related, hate crime behavior or activity, or gang membership. - 19.
 Possession of drug paraphernalia. - 20.
 Burglary of a school facility or major vandalism to district property. - 21.
-Assault. - 22.
-Severe violation of the BISD Responsible Use Policy.
+Assault.
+Texas Penal Code Sec.
+22.01 - 22.
+Severe violation of the BISD Responsible Use Policy for Electronics.
 See Student Handbook. - 23.
 Placing or discharging fireworks or odor emitting devices that cause a severe disruption to the educational process. - 24.
 Pledging to join, or soliciting membership in a public-school fraternity, sorority, secret society, or gang as defined in TEC 37.121. - 25.
-Severe violation of the Bullying/Cyber bullying protocol that is over an extended period and involves multiple students. - 26.
+Severe violation of the Bullying or Cyber bullying protocol that is over an extended period and involves multiple students. - 26.
 Off-campus conduct that a district administrator reasonably believes may be punishable as a felony, other than a Title 5 offense, and that the student's presence in the regular setting threatens the safety of other students or teachers and will be detrimental to the educational process.